home-assistant/home-assistant.io/source/_integrations/alexa.intent.markdown

 - Select *Use an existing role* as `Execution role`, then select the role you just created from the `Existing role` list.
 - Click `Create function`, then you can configuration detail of Lambda function.
 - Under `Configuration` tab, expand `Designer`, then click `Alexa Skills Kit` in the left part of the panel to add a Alexa Skills Kit trigger to your Lambda function.
-- Scroll down little bit, you need to input the `Skill ID` from the skill you created in previous step.
-(You may need to switch back to the Alexa Developer Console to copy the `Skill ID`)
+- Scroll down a little bit, you need to input the `Skill ID` from the skill you created in the previous step.
+(You may need to switch back to the Alexa Developer Console to copy the `Skill ID`).
 - Click your Lambda Function icon in the middle of the diagram and scroll down, you will see a `Function code` window.
 - Clear the example code and copy the Python script from this [GitHub Gist](https://gist.github.com/lpomfrey/97381cf4316553b03622c665ae3a47da).
 - Click the `Deploy` button of the `Function code` window.